-On completion of the warm-up, the monitor will enter Auto zero mode and begin normal operation.
+On completion of the warm-up, the monitor will display a copyright screen and enter normal operation.

 If during the startup, a fault condition is detected, follow the instructions on the screen, and refer to the troubleshooting section of this manual.